 It’s as if large parts of humankind were familiar with civil engineering jargon because collapsing bridges were a daily occurrence.

 What, then, to do?
-In general, you can get better at not writing bugs (1) by practicing writing code, (2) by changing the conditions that make them more likely & (3) by figuring out which sorts of behaviours can prevent them.
-Here I want to discuss that last one: how should we write code so as to reduce the risk of introducing bugs?
-That means I won’t discuss tooling, learning, project management or anything of that sort: I will limit my discussion to the activity of programming & will consider this in the context of software that is running in production systems, serving thousands or more users & for which defects can have serious adverse consequences.
+In general, you can get better at not writing bugs (i) by practicing writing code, (ii) by changing the conditions that make them more likely and (iii) by figuring out which sorts of behaviours can prevent them.
+Here I want to discuss (iii): how should we write code so as to reduce the risk of introducing bugs?
+That means I won’t discuss tooling, learning, project management or anything of that sort: I will limit my discussion to the activity of programming and will consider this in the context of software that is running in production systems, serving >1,000 users and for which defects can have serious adverse consequences.

 1. Consider Not Writing the Code in the First Place #